Deputies investigating incident at shopping center off of Ashley Phosphate Rd.

 NORTH CHARLESTON, S.C.
-(WCBD) – The Dorchester County Sheriff’s Office is on the scene of a reported incident on Ashley Phosphate Rd.
+(WCBD) – The Dorchester County Sheriff’s Office responded to an incident on Ashley Phosphate Road early Wednesday morning.

 Deputies blocked off the parking lot with crime scene tape as they investigated the situation with multiple evidence markers throughout the parking lot.

-Witnesses in the area tell News 2 that there was a large fight in the parking lot earlier this morning before officials got called to the scene.
+Witnesses in the area tell News 2 that there was a large fight in the parking lot earlier in the morning before officials arrived at the scene.

 Deputies have since removed the crime scene tape, but the investigation continues.